Chineham: Chineham today

 Veolia Environmental Services operates an energy recovery facility (ERF) on the eastern boundary of Chineham.
 The Integra North ERF, situated on Whitmarsh Lane between the A33 and the River Loddon, incinerates unrecyclable household waste to produce steam and generate electricity which is then supplied to the National Grid.
 The facility has a power output of 8MW.

+Chineham Business Park, an 815,000 sq ft mixed-use development in Basingstoke, is home to over 50 UK and international companies, employing more than 3,500 people across sectors such as technology, communications, and IT.

 Government

 Chineham is a village, civil parish and part of the Chineham ward of Basingstoke and Deane borough council.
 The borough council is a Non-metropolitan district of Hampshire County Council.

 Geography

 The parish boundaries are formed in the north by the limit of the Cufaude Village development; the newer development of Sherfield Park to the north is a separate parish.
 The parish is bounded on the west by the Reading to Basingstoke railway line, which separates it from Chineham Business Park.
 It is bordered on the east by the A33.
 Part of parish lies south of the A33; this section encompasses the Chineham Centre with a southern boundary of Great Binfields Road, which separates it from Lychpit.
 The civil parishes that border it are Sherfield Park to the north, Sherfield-on-Loddon to the northeast and Old Basing and Lychpit to the southeast.

 The Basingstoke and Deane ward of Chineham consists of the parishes of Chineham and Sherfield Park parish and Chineham Business Park.